andreas14101/andreas14101/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&repeat=false&width=435&lines=~%24+andreas14101&prefix=~%24+&size=28)](https://git.io/typing-svg)

 ## 🤔Who am I?
 My name is Andreas.
-I'm currently studying a professional bachelor in software development.
+I'm a graduate with a professional bachelor in software development.
 I enjoy solving complex tasks in coding and expanding my knowledge.

 My main focus is backend development, but I do have experience with fullstack development and a tiny bit of cybersecurity experience.